Executive Remuneration Management policy

 4.1 It is anticipated that, other than in exceptional circumstances, the remuneration of any SES or non‑SES employees will not exceed the notional amount prescribed in this policy.

 4.2 Exceptions will be considered by the Commissioner where compelling circumstances apply, based on job weight and/or market factors.
 Proposals need to be supported by appropriate justification, and where market forces are a factor in justifying the level of remuneration, it will be necessary to provide the market data relied on and any other relevant evidence supporting the proposal.

 4.3 Proposals that seek to maintain a level of remuneration (salary maintenance) e.g. in relation to engagements of persons from outside the APS or employees moving between agencies, will not necessarily be sufficient to justify remuneration above the notional amount.

 4.4 Remuneration for Associate Secretary roles will be considered on a discretionary, case-by-case basis, in conjunction with the Secretary of the Department of the Prime Minister and Cabinet.

 4.5 Approvals relate to the occupant of a particular role at a given time, and do not transfer to successors in that role.
 A new proposal would be required when such a role becomes vacant, and the remuneration proposed exceeds the notional amount.

-4.6 Where approval has been granted under this policy for remuneration above the notional amount, or grandfathered remuneration arrangements are in place, future annual pay increases are expected to comply with the Workplace Bargaining Policy.
-Any proposal to adjust the remuneration package beyond the parameters of the Workplace Bargaining Policy would require approval in line with that Policy.
+4.6 Where approval has been granted under this policy for remuneration above the notional amount, or grandfathered remuneration arrangements are in place, future annual pay increases are expected to comply with the Public Sector Interim Workplace Arrangements 2022.
+Any proposal to adjust the remuneration package beyond the parameters of the Interim Arrangements would require approval in line with that Policy.